Determination

 is becoming increasingly critical to elucidate ambiguous

 genotypes.
-In this study, we have used SNP specific Locked Nucleic Acid (LNA)
+In this study, we have used SNP specific Locked Nucleic Acid

 hybridization probes on a real-time PCR platform to genotype an